DaliaO15/VK-post-scraper/README.md

 pip install -r requirements.txt
 ```

 Make sure that Chromedriver is installed and running.
-If you need information on setting up Chromedriver, you can find it [here](**ADD LINK TO INFO ON THE CHROME DRIVER**).
+If you need information on setting up Chromedriver, you can find it [here](https://developer.chrome.com/docs/chromedriver/get-started).

+> For my environment, I used conda and Python version 3.10.

 ## Usage